Emergency Home Repair Incentive

 Applications for Mortgages are accepted all year long but are deemed to be “first come, first served for eligible applicants and based on funding availability”.
 For more information, please call 613-396-3424.

 The Mohawks of the Bay of Quinte have a rental home program that provides comfortable, affordable shelter to approximately 181 MBQ members and their families residing on the Tyendinaga Mohawk Territory.
 The rental units that are available include six-plex, four-plex, tri-plex, duplex and detached single family homes.
 Depending on the size of family, and the availability of units, applicants will be matched to a unit based on housing need, after being approved through our Rental Application process.
 Please note that we have a lengthy waiting list for rental housing and most candidates do not get a housing match immediately.
-It can take up to three years to reach the top of our waiting list.
+It can take up to seven years to reach the top of our waiting list.
 The Mohawks of the Bay of Quinte also offer some rent geared to income rental units and seniors one-story apartments and single detached homes.
 There are also a few wheelchair accessible units for applicants with mobility issues.

 Market Based Housing Program